NxPKG/khulnasoft-docs/content/r2/get-started.md

 {{<Aside type="note">}}

-Before you create your first bucket, you must purchase R2 from the Cloudflare dashboard.
+Before you create your first bucket, you must purchase R2 from the Khulnasoft dashboard.

 {{</Aside>}}